-2.11 Process Loads
+2.10 Process Loads

 A process load is defined as the load on a project resulting from the consumption of energy by a manufacturing, industrial or commercial process, and are unrelated to lighting, heating, ventilation, cooling and water heating or the comfort of occupants.
+They are categorised as equipment loads, ventilations requirements and temperature requirements.

-2.12 Project Scope
+2.11 Project Scope